wgross/TreeStore.Core/src/TreeStore.Core/Capabilities/readme.md

 > If copying an item is costly (time or IO) this capability may be used to optimize the process in an payload specific way.
 This might be neccessary as well for concurrently used resources which require locks to avoid race conditions.

 ### Implementing `NavigationCmdletProvider`
-PowerShells [`NavigationCmdletProvider`](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.provider.navigationcmdletprovider) extends the `ContainerCmdleProvoder` with the knowledge of hieratchy of Items and Containers.
+PowerShells [`NavigationCmdletProvider`](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.provider.navigationcmdletprovider) extends the `ContainerCmdleProvider` with the knowledge of hierarchy of Items and Containers.

 This requires the capability: `IMoveChildItem`